Not an American user?

 A few modifications have been made to the shooting gameplay, emphasizing its tactical aspect.
 Third-person cover system is integrated into otherwise fully first-person gameplay.
 Enemies often appear in groups led by a commander; taking out the latter may demoralize enemies, making them easier targets.
 Though the game still contains health-restoring items, the protagonist's health regenerates itself over time.

-There are no Xbox 360 screenshots for this game.
+There are no Xbox 360 user screenshots for this game.

-There are 80 other screenshots on file for other versions of this game.
+There are 118 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups

 - 3D Engine: Crystal Engine

 - Covermount: Level (Romania)

 - Gameplay feature: Character development - Skill distribution